Master’s in Communication in Wisconsin

 Marquette University

-The only university on this list that isn't part of the University of Wisconsin System, Marquette University and its Diederich College of Communication are widely recognized as one of the best and most prestigious schools of communication in the Midwest.
+The only university on this list that isn't part of the University of Wisconsin System, Marquette University and its Diederich College of Communication are widely recognized as one of the Midwest’s best and most prestigious communication schools.
 Just within the college, there are multiple tracks for students to take.

-What to Know: Students that choose to pursue a Master of Arts in Communication degree at Marquette get to choose from two specializations: Communication professions and society or Digital communication strategies.
-The prior specialization is structured such that courses are non-lecture proseminars designed to allow students to interact with faculty members through discussion-based class formats.
-The idea is that the specialization will prepare students for a leadership position in communications or a doctoral degree.
+What to Know: Students who choose to pursue a Master of Arts in Communication degree at Marquette can choose from two specializations: communication professions and society, or Digital communication strategies.
+The prior specialization is structured so that courses are non-lecture proseminars designed to allow students to interact with faculty members through discussion-based class formats.
+The specialization will prepare students for a leadership position in communications or a doctoral degree.

 The digital communication specialization is a little bit more tangible and is designed to teach students how to create digital content, how to plan digital marketing strategies and how to use different digital marketing tools.